ihyap/CS361/README.md

 "Oh!
 You might enjoy Simple Competitive Games with a Non-Hidden Traitor mechanic.
 Look for something with Little Interaction with Other Players and a Long Gameplay."
 ```
-The client webpage would simply need to read and dump the JSON string.
+The client webpage would simply need to read and process the JSON string.

 ```python
 with open(json_file, "r") as f: